jordan-bravo/node-express-db/README.md

 ## Note for future projects

-### Follow these steps to set up a new TypeScript project with nodemon
+### These steps to set up a new TypeScript project with nodemon have already been performed

 - Create remote repo (e.g. on GitHub) and copy URL.
 - `git clone <URL>`, `cd` into new directory.